 image

-In figure most of object follow a roughly a Gaussian distribution.
-However, the objects in outliers are significantly different.
+In the figure, most objects follow roughly a Gaussian distribution.
+However, the objects in the outliers are significantly different.
 It is unlikely that they follow the same distribution as the objects in the data set.

 Types of Outliers

-In general outliers can be classified into three categories, namely global outliers, contextual outliers, and collective outliers. let’s examine each of these categories.
+In general, outliers can be classified into three categories: global outliers, contextual outliers, and collective outliers.
+Let’s examine each of these categories.

 Global Outliers

-In a given data set, a data object is global outliers if it deviates significantly from the rest of the data set.
-Global outliers are sometimes called point anomalies, and are the simplest type of outliers.
-Most outliers detection method aimed at finding global outliers.
-Consider the points in above figure.
-The points in region outlier significantly deviate from the rest of the data set, and are example of global outliers.
+In a given data set, a data object is considered a global outlier if it deviates significantly from the rest of the data set.
+Global outliers are sometimes called point anomalies and are the simplest type of outliers.
+Most outlier detection methods aim at finding global outliers.
+Consider the points in the above figure.
+The points in the region outlier significantly deviate from the rest of the data set and are examples of global outliers.

 Contextual Outliers

-“The temperature today is 28^o c.
+“The temperature today is 28 oC.
 Is it exceptional?”.
 It depends, for example, on the time and location!
 If it is winter in Nepal, yes, it is an outlier.
-If it is a summer day in Nepal, them it is normal.
-Unlike global outlier detection, in this case, whether or not today’s temperature value is an outlier depends on the context the date, the location, and possibly some other factors.
+If it is a summer day in Nepal, then it is normal.
+Unlike global outlier detection, in this case, whether or not today’s temperature value is an outlier depends on the context, the date, the location, and possibly some other factors.

-In a given data set, data object is a contextual outliers if it deviates significantly with respect to a specific context of the object.
+In a given data set, a data object is a contextual outlier if it deviates significantly with respect to its specific context.
 Contextual outliers are also known as conditional outliers because they are conditional on the selected context.
-Generally, in contextual outliers detection, the attributes of the data objects in the question are divided into two groups,
+Generally, in contextual outlier detection, the attributes of the data objects in the question are divided into two groups.

-• Behavioral Attributes: These define the object’s characteristic, and are used to evaluate whether the object is an outlier in the context to which it belongs.
-In the temperature example, the behavioral attributes may be the temperature, humidity and pressure.
+• Behavioral Attributes: These define the object’s characteristics and are used to evaluate whether the object is an outlier in the context to which it belongs.
+In the temperature example, the behavioral attributes may be temperature, humidity, and pressure.

 Collective Outliers

-Given a data set, a subset of data objects from a collective outliers if the objects as a whole deviate significantly from the entire data set.
+Given a data set, a subset of data objects is considered a collective outlier if the objects as a whole deviate significantly from the entire data set.
 Importantly, the individual data objects may not be outliers.

 image

-In figure the black objects as a whole form a collective outliers because the density of those objects is much higher than the rest in the data set.
+In figure 1, the black objects as a whole form a collective outlier because the density of those objects is much higher than the rest of the data set.
 However, every black object individually is not an outlier with respect to the whole data set.
 Collective outlier detection has many important applications.
-For example, in intrusion detection,a denial-of-service package from one computer to another is consider normal, and not an outlier at all.
-However, if several computers keep sending denial-of-service packages to each other, they as a whole should be considered as a collective outlier.
+For example, in intrusion detection,a denial-of-service packet from one computer to another is considered normal and not an outlier at all.
+However, if several computers keep sending denial-of-service packages to each other, they as a whole should be considered a collective outlier.
 The computers involved may be suspected of being compromised by an attack.

 Outlier Detection Methods

-Supervised Methods Supervised methods model data normality and abnormality.
-Domain experts examine and label a sample of the underlying data.
-Outliers detection can then modeled as a classification problem.
-The task is to learn a classifier that can recognize outliers.
-The sample is used for training and testing.
-In some applications, the experts may label just the normal objects, and any other objects not matching the model of normal objects are reported as outliers.
+Supervised Methods Supervised methods encompass the modeling of both data normality and abnormality.
+In this approach, domain experts assess and label a subset of the underlying data.
+Subsequently, outlier detection can be framed as a classification problem.
+The objective involves training a classifier to effectively identify outliers.
+The labeled subset of data serves as the foundation for both training and testing the classifier.
+It’s worth noting that in certain scenarios, experts might exclusively label the normal data objects.
+Consequently, any objects that deviate from the established model of normality are flagged as outliers.

 The effectiveness of statistical methods highly depends on whether the assumptions made for the statistical model hold true for the given data.
 There are many kind of statistical models.
 For example, the statics methods used in the methods may be parametric or nonparametric.

-Proximity-Based Methods Proximity-based methods assume that an object is an outliers if the nearest neighbors of the object are far away in feature space, that is, the proximity of the object to its neighbors significantly deviates from the proximity of most of the other objects to their neighbors in the same data set.
-Consider the object in above first figure.
-If we model the proximity of an object using its three nearest neighbors, then the objects in region outlier are substantially different from other objects in the data set.
-For the two objects in outlier, their second and third nearest neighbors are dramatically more remote than those of any other objects.
-Therefore we can label the objects in region outlier as outliers based on proximity.
+Proximity-Based Methods Proximity-based methods assume that an object is an outlier if the nearest neighbors of the object are far away in feature space; that is, the proximity of the object to its neighbors significantly deviates from the proximity of most of the other objects to their neighbors in the same data set.
+Consider the object in the first figure above.
+If we model the proximity of an object using its three nearest neighbors, then the objects in the outlier region are substantially different from other objects in the data set.
+For the two objects in the outlier, their second and third nearest neighbors are dramatically more remote than those of any other objects.
+Therefore, we can label the objects in the region as outliers based on proximity.

 The effectiveness of proximity-based methods relies heavily on the proximity measure used.
 In some applications, such measures cannot be easily obtained.
 Moreover, proximity-based methods often have difficulty in detecting a group of outliers if the outliers are close to one another.